jahnf/lime-crypt/README.md

 LimeCrypt provides an easy C++ interface to some cryptographic functionality without bothering the user with much details while providing secure defaults.
-LimeCrypt is in essence a wrapper around _some_ of the [Crypto++ Libary][1] with an interface that is simple to use and supporting C++ standard iostreams.
+LimeCrypt is in essence a wrapper around _some_ of the [Crypto++ Libary][1] with an interface that is simple to use and supports C++ standard iostreams.

 **Table of Contents**